tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/概览_intl_en.md

 </tr>
 </tbody></table>

-**Switching the billing mode**
+**Switch the billing mode**
-If the current billing mode is daily billing, you can click **Switch** in the **Yesterday's Traffic Usage** to switch the billing mode.
-Click **Confirm** in the pop-up window to complete the switch.
+If the current billing mode is daily billing, you can click **Switch** in the **Yesterday's Traffic Usage** statistical item to view the billing mode switch reminder.
+Click **OK** to switch the billing mode.
 For more information on billing mode switch, please see [Billing Mode Change](https://intl.cloud.tencent.com/document/product/267/30411).

 For more information, see [LVB Pricing](https://intl.cloud.tencent.com/document/product/267/2819).

 ### Today's data

-This displays the downstream peak bandwidth, downstream traffic usage, and the number of concurrent connections in LVB of the day.
+It displays the downstream peak bandwidth, downstream traffic usage, and number of concurrent connections in LVB for today.

 <table>
 <thead><tr><th width="20%">Statistical Item</th><th width="80%">Description</th></tr></thead>